 1. ‘Diving’ with the full weight of your arm and the relaxed, mobile wrist into the depth of the keyboard for achieving a beautiful, quality sound.

-This way, non legato is a quintessence of correct playing movements, being extremely useful for beginners (and not only! :)).
+This way, non-legato is a quintessence of correct playing movements, being extremely useful for beginners.
 It is a proven solution against tension and muscle spasms – dark dangerous pits for all the ‘fresh’ piano students who attempt to play complicated pieces before their technique is ready for it.

-After learning how to play non legato and control the quality of the sound, we can gradually learn legato.
-Beware, tough, the main trap – the same old tension.
+After learning how to play non-legato and control the quality of the sound, we can gradually learn legato.
+Beware the main trap, however – the same old tension.
 It’s very ‘easy’ to play with tensed, unmoving wrists while practicing legato.
-In order to avoid this trap, focus on the flexibility of the wrist – imagine that it ‘anticipates’ the ‘design’ of the melody by guiding the hand and moving it in the needed direction horizontally.
+In order to avoid this trap, focus on wrist flexibility – imagine that it ‘anticipates’ the ‘layout’ of the melody by guiding the hand and moving it in the needed direction horizontally.

-If learned too soon (before the correct non-legato technique becomes a natural reflex), staccato can seriously jeopardize the quality of the sound, making it superficial and affecting the ‘breathing’ of the wrist.
+If learned too soon (before the correct non-legato technique becomes a natural reflex), staccato can seriously jeopardize the quality of your sound, making it superficial and affecting the ‘breathing’ of the wrist.

-Actually, this is the most important thing, the ‘red line’ that unifies all forms of articulation and one of the main pillars of professional piano playing: your wrist should ALWAYS be flexible, no matter if you play non legato, legato, staccato, marcato or sforzando.
-A ‘petrified’, ‘crystallized’, immobile wrist is the core of all piano related problems: brutal (or superficial) mechanical sound, hand tension (and its consequences – muscle pain and hand injuries), and, of course, the impossibility to progress and play complicated pieces and passages.
+Actually, this is the most important thing, the ‘red line’ that unifies all forms of articulation and one of the main pillars of professional piano playing: your wrist should ALWAYS be flexible, no matter if you play non-legato, legato or staccato.
+A ‘petrified’, ‘crystallized’, immobile wrist is the core of most piano related problems: a harsh (or superficial) mechanical sound, tension (and its consequences – muscle pain and hand injuries), and, of course, the impossibility to progress and play complicated pieces and passages.